jeffreylanters/unity-entity-component-system/README.md

 # Entity Component System

-Offers a better approach to game design that allows you to concentrate on the actual problems you are solving: the data and behavior that make up your game.
+This simple ECS offers a better approach to game design that allows you to concentrate on the actual problems you are solving: the data and behavior that make up your game.
 By moving from object-oriented to data-oriented design it will be easier for you to reuse the code and easier for others to understand and work on it.

 ## Install